About Put-in-Bay Ohio

 Plan your perfect Put-in-Bay Ohio Island getaway today!

 Put-in-Bay Ohio is a quaint village located on South Bass Island in Put-in-Bay Township, Ottawa County, Ohio, United States.
 There are numerous islands in Lake Erie with Put-in-Bay Ohio being the most popular for tourism.
 Many people believe that the name originates from some early maps of South Bass Island that showed the main harbor being named Pudding Bay, probably because it was shaped like a pudding sack used by sailors.
 The official population of Put-in-Bay Ohio was 128 as of the 2010 census although the summer population is well into the thousands.
 Put-in-Bay played a significant role in the War of 1812 as the location of the squadron of U.S. naval commander Oliver Hazard Perry, who sailed from the port on September 10, 1813, to engage a British naval squadron just north of the island in the famous Battle of Lake Erie.
 For more detailed information about island history visit Put-in-Bay History Put-in-Bay is a popular summer resort and recreational destination.
-Ferry service connects the community with Catawba Island, Kelleys Island, Port Clinton, Lorain, and Sandusky, Ohio.
+Two Ferry services connect the community with Catawba Island, Kelleys Island, Port Clinton, Lorain, and Sandusky, Ohio.
+The Jet Express Ferry arrives in the downtown area and offers the only late night service to Put-in-Bay.
+The Miller Ferry to Put-in-Bay is our primary fright service to the island and the only way to transport a vehicle which is not recommended or needed on your vacation.
 Hundreds of thousands of tourists flock to Put-in-Bay Each year with a season that runs from early April until Haloween weekend, typically the last big weekend at Put-in-Bay.
 Special events occur almost every weekend and a schedule is available at Put-in-Bay Events

 A vacation packed full of Island adventure